ngs-docs/angus/rmarkdown_rnaseq.md

 csl: nature.csl
 ```

-Check out the very helpful web page by the R Core team on <a href="http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html" target="_blank">bibliographies and citations</a>.
+Check out the very helpful web page by the R Core team on [bibliographies and citations](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html).

 If you would like to cite R packages, **knitr** even includes a function called `write_bib()` that creates a `.bib` entries for R packages.
 It will even write it to a file!